-If there is objective evidence that an impairment loss on loans and advances carried at amortised cost has been incurred, the amount of the loss is measured as the difference between the assets's carrying amount and estimated recoverable amount.
+If there is objective evidence that an impairment loss on loans and finance lease receivables carried at amortised cost has been incurred, the amount of the loss is measured as the difference between the assets' carrying amount and estimated recoverable amount.
 The carrying amount of the asset is reduced through use of an allowance account.
-Losses are recognised in profit or loss and reflected in an allowance account against loans and advances.
+Losses are recognised in profit or loss and reflected in an allowance account against loans and finance lease receivables.